jamulussoftware/jamuluswebsite/wiki/en/Tips-Tricks-More.md

 ## For Server admins

-### Converting a public Server to a private one on the fly
+### Converting a Registered Server to an Unregisterd one on the fly

-You can run a public Server long enough for your band to connect, then go private by simply unchecking the 'Make my Server Public' box in the Server GUI.
+You can run a Registered Server long enough for your band to connect, then go "private" by restarting your server without the `--directoryserver` option (or by setting the Directory to "none" in the Server GUI).
 Your band mates will still be connected to the Server until they disconnect.
 (Thanks to [David Savinkoff](https://github.com/DavidSavinkoff) for this tip!)

 ### Remote management of recordings